hjy0616/hjy0616.github.io/_featured_categories/study.md

 layout: list

 # The title of the tag's page.
-title: Example1
+title: Study

 # The name of the tag, used in a post's front matter (e.g. tags: [<slug>]).
-slug: example1
+slug: study

 # (Optional) Write a short (~150 characters) description of this featured tag.
 description: >
-  test 예시
+  Study

 # (Optional) You can disable grouping posts by date.
 # no_groups: true